 Worthing Borough Council is a large, complex organisation offering a wide range of services to its residents.
 Its policies are directed by the Political Leadership and implemented by the Council Leadership Team and Officers of the Council.
 The following section describes the political and management structures of the Council.

-Political Structure in the 2022/23 Municipal Year
+Political Structure in the 2023/24 Municipal Year

 Worthing has 37 Councillors representing 13 wards.
-In the 2022/23 municipal year the political make-up of the Council, following elections held in May 2022, was:
+In the 2023/24 municipal year the political make-up of the Council: